erikdubois/nixos-configurations/README.md

 # Nixos-configurations

-3 desktops and 1 laptop will be set with these configs
+3 desktops (1 with nvidia card) and 1 laptop will be set with these configs

 Plasma as default desktop.

-Use the plasma iso from nixos - install it with calamares
+Use the plasma iso from Nixos - install it with calamares.

+Open up your Documents folder and open a terminal there and type:

 nix-env -i git

-in a terminal

-put it in Documents just to be tidy - same as in videos
+This will install git.
+It might take a while to install it.
+Be patient.

+Then you get this github project via this command in the same terminal:

 git clone https://github.com/erikdubois/nixos-configurations

-My pcs got a name.
+My pcs got a name because of this project.

 Keep the name or change it anywhere and everywhere.

+My username and keyboard setup (Belgium - Azerty) are also in my configs.
+So change them.

 Some are with nvidia - others are just intel.

 The dotfiles folder contain all the desktops we can install.
 Code is coming from ArcoLinux - then we adapt it to work on NixOS.

+We use the same dotfiles on all pcs.

 # Desktops